 Who can apply for Advance Assurance

-Agents can apply for Advance Assurance on your behalf.
+You can apply for Advance Assurance if you are:

 - entered into a Disclosable Tax Avoidance Scheme (DOTAS)

 You can apply for Advance Assurance yourself or your agent can do it for you.